javajuice1337/RustPlusBot/plugin examples/alarmchannel.md

 # **RustPlusBot** plugin example: alarmchannel

-This example demonstrates how to use the activation of a Smart Alarm to post a Discord message in a specific channel and ping a role.
+This plugin example demonstrates how to use the activation of a Smart Alarm to post a Discord message in a specific channel and ping a role.

 This plugin example does not create any team chat commands.
 Instead, it reacts to the activation of a paired Smart Alarm.